22 May What is Zeek [Bro IDS]? And Why IDS Doesn’t Effectively Describe It [Overview and Resources]

 2) Provides a script interpreter – a robust programming language – which is used to interact with events and understand what those events mean in terms of network security.

-In other words, Bro captures metadata about activity on a network and then provides a programming language to understand when that activity presents malicious or suspicious indications.
+In other words, Zeek captures metadata about activity on a network and then provides a programming language to understand when that activity presents malicious or suspicious indications.

-What is deemed suspicious network behavior in one organization, maybe be routine in another.
-This is why the Bro programming language is so advantageous; it can be used to customize the interpretation of metadata to the specific needs of an organization.
+What is deemed suspicious network behavior in one organization, maybe be routine in another?
+This is why the Zeek programming language is so advantageous; it can be used to customize the interpretation of metadata to the specific needs of an organization.

 A good way to understand why this is so unique is to compare it to a conventional rules-based IDS such as Suricata or Snort.
 A classic use case for those tools is to monitor traffic on a targeted port for a specific attribute – a certain protocol or byte pattern that exists in the packet payloads.
 When those conditions match the rule, the IDS triggers an alert.